Master of Science in Management Information Systems (MS-MIS)

 Admission Guidelines

-Admission to the Master of Science in Management Information Systems program is highly competitive.
+Admission to the Master of Science in Management Information Systems program is competitive.
 The decision is based on a portfolio of qualifications, including prior academic experience, work experience, optional entrance exam scores (such as GMAT or GRE) and letters of recommendation.
 Entrance exam scores are optional for this program and can be submitted if they will enhance an application.
 Any submitted test scores become part of the application and are used in the admission decision.

 Degree Requirements